FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/_index.md

 ## Limitations

--   SecureRelay is not operational with the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> acceleration option.
+-   SecureRelay is not operational with the {{< TransferCFT/componentshortname >}} acceleration option.
 -   Secure Relay only supports TLSV1COMP as the SSL version when using Router Agent SSL termination.
 -   When using Secure Relay with Transfer CFT for SFTP exchanges, SSH termination is not supported.
 -   Transfer CFT cannot perform exchanges using Router Agent SSL termination if the Secure Relay FIPS mode is enabled.
 However, you can perform end-to-end SSL exchanges with the FIPS mode enabled as described in <a href="sr_ssl" class="MCXref xref">Configure exchanges that use SSL</a> > *How to enable Secure Relay FIPS mode*.